mmocombe/dsc-phase-1-project-v2-4/README.md

 │   ├── tmdb.movies.csv.gz              <- .csv file of dataset from The Movie Database
 │   └── tn.movie_budgets.csv.gz         <- .csv file of dataset from The Numbers
-├── .gitignore                          <- files to ignore when committing project ├── Draft v1-7.ipynb                    <- drafts of project analysis └── Presentation.pdf                    <- PDF version of project presentation
-├── README.md                           <- the top-level README for reviewers of this project ├── movie_data_erd.jpeg                 <- ERD of im.db database
+├── .gitignore                          <- files to ignore when committing project ├── Presentation.pdf                    <- PDF version of project presentation ├── README.md                           <- the top-level README for reviewers of this project ├── movie_data_erd.jpeg                 <- ERD of im.db database
 ├── notebook.ipynb                      <- final version of project analysis